Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/analytics-metadata.md

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-## How to query the service for metadata
+In this topic you'll learn how to:
+>[!div class="checklist"]

+>* Query the metadata on a specific team project
+>* Query the metadata on a Account
+>* Identify the keys, properties, and navigational properties associated with an Entity
+>* Identify the capabilities of the Analytics OData endpoint

 This introductory tutorial provides guidance for exploring Analytics metadata.
 OData metadata is a machine readable description of the entity model designed to enable client consumption.
 Understanding the metadata associated with the entity model is a pre-requisite for programmatically querying the [Analytics OData v4 endpoint](data-model-analytics-service.md).

+## How to query the service for metadata
 Analytics exposes the [entity model](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part1-protocol.doc) at the metadata URL, formed by appending $metadata to the service root URL.
 Analytics provides service roots for the [Projects or entire Account](account-scoped-queries.md).

-### Querying for metadata on a specific Team Project
+### Query for metadata on a specific team project
-The service root URL for Analytics at a Project level is constructed as:
+You construct the service root URL for a team project as shown:

 ```
 https://{account}.analytics.visualstudio.com/{project}/_odata/v1.0/$metadata
 ```

-### Querying for metadata on a Account
+### Query for metadata on a Account
 The service root URL at the Account level is constructed as:

 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0/$metadata
 ```

-# How to interpret the metadata response
+# Interpret the metadata response
 The core components of the metadata response are EntityType and EntityContainer.

 ```XML